The Slight Return of Gilles Mimouni

 But the reason 1, 2, 3 Voleurs fills me with hope is that the amazing disappearing film-maker has finally reappeared.
 Which means that he is not only still alive, but still capable of making another goddamn film.

-Based on a hunch and intelligent guesswork, I choose to believe that 1, 2, 3 Voleurs was, for Mimouni, a combination of bill-paying and getting-back-in-the-game.
+I choose to believe that 1, 2, 3 Voleurs was, for Mimouni, a combination of bill-paying and getting-back-in-the-game.
 It logically follows that he wants to get back in the game not to make TV movie bill-payers but to make a proper film.
 Has the prodigal son finally returned?

 Originally published 31 July 2013.